 How to Join

-Each season starts with a introduction period to try the sport out.
-Print out out the forms below, fill them out, and bring them to practice.
+Summer season starts May 28.
+Practices run 8am to 10am Monday through Friday.
+Print out out the forms below, fill them out, and bring them to the first practice.

 Competition and Development Crews